applibgroup/XRadarView/README.md

     XRadarView radarView = (XRadarView) this.findComponentById(ResourceTable.Id_radarView);

-        // The scale of values in the radar chart radarView.setPercents(percents);
-        // Sets an array of colors for each area
-        // If colors are set, each area will display a different color, otherwise all areas will display the same color Action 1 radarView.setColors(null);
-        // Set each title
-        radarView.setTitles(titles);
         // Set title color
         radarView.setTitleColor(Color.RED);
-        // Set the text of the values displayed by each item radarView.setValues(values);
-        // Set the icon for each item
-        radarView.setDrawables(drawables);
         // Set the drawable padding for each item radarView.setDrawablePadding(20);
         // The setting allows connections between points